GustavHAlbrecht/EconSecureKeyGenerator/README.md

 <br>
 Cost to extract private key = (10^6)/2 * 10 $ = 500,000.00$</p>

 <strong>Application:</strong> A typical user will probably hold less than 500,000.00$ in cryptocurrency.
 For such a user it is reasonable to generate a private key using values from example 3.
 Advantages: If a user loses his private keys he can easily generate them again if he knows the 6 decimal places long pin code.
+There is no need to store an seedphrase anywhere.
 The cost of doing so will be 1$ in this case.
 An attacker who does not know the secret number will have to invest 500,000.00$ on average to extract the key.